The Psychedelic Diaries, Vol VII: Seven challenges to macrodosing

 You’ll be glad you got through them, but that’s easier said than done.
 Especially when you’re off in the 5th dimension and in a face-to-face dance with the skeletons in your closet.

-It's like having a professional cleaning service at your home.
+It’s similar to a professional cleaning service at your home.
 If you waited a looong time before having them over, they’re gonna need to really roll up their sleeves.

 But, if you schedule recurring visits after that, the maintenance cleanings will be much easier.